Te Puea Memorial Marae: Opening and surrounding land development

 In 1963, the Māngere and Onehunga communities were greatly affected by the Brynderwyn bus accident, as a large number of people in the accident were from the area.
 In the aftermath, the Onehunga community struggled to accommodate the tangihanga they needed to host for the community members.
 Prime Minister Keith Holyoake and opposition leader Walter Nash, who both attended the tangi in Onehunga, noticed the lack of space and resources that the community was facing, and agreed for the government to co-finance a marae after witnessing the difficulties.
 Fundraising came from a range of places, including community fundraising from the Māori community hall in Onehunga, and profits from felling macrocarpa trees on the property and quarrying scoria from Māngere Mountain.

 The marae was officially opened by Governor-General Bernard Fergusson in November 1965.
 The marae was named after Te Puea Hērangi, to acknowledge her contributions to the people of Aotearoa.
 At the time of opening it was the first urban marae constructed in Auckland.
-The marae has strong links to Waikato Tainui and the Kīngitanga movement, and is described by whakataukī (proverb) as te kei o te waka o Tainui (the sternpost of Tainui), as it is the northernmost Waikato Tainui marae.
+The marae has strong links to Waikato Tainui and the Kīngitanga movement, and is described with the proverb te kei o te waka o Tainui (the stern of Tainui), as it is the northernmost Waikato Tainui marae.
 The marae whakairo (carving), completed in July 1965, was carved in a Waikato Tainui style.

 In the 1970s and early 1980s, construction began on the Southwestern Motorway in Māngere Bridge, directly adjacent to the marae.
 While previously on the edge of the Māngere Inlet, land reclamations projects isolated the marae from the Manukau Harbour, destroying the sandy beach that previously bordered the marae.
 During the construction of the motorway, land adjacent to the marae was rezoned from residential to light industrial, and factories began to surround the marae.
 The motorway cut easy pedestrian access between the marae and the Māngere Bridge village community, disconnecting the marae from the local community.
-This had a strong effect on older members of the community, who were no longer able to walk between the marae and the urupā (cemetery) at St James Anglican Church to the west.
+This had a strong effect on older members of the community, who were no longer able to walk between the marae and the cemetery at St James Anglican Church to the west.
 Complaints about how close the motorway was and the factories which surrounded the marae were made to government bodies, however few actions were taken to resolve these issues.

 In November 1990, the Manukau City Council gifted 2.5 hectares of land adjacent to the marae.